 Partial denture design

 Partial denture design starts with partial denture classification.
 A great resource for partial dental design is FFOFR.
 A great textbook is the Atlas of Removable Partial Denture Design.
 It will give ideal designs for different scenarios.
+For patient information on partial dentures check the link.

 Dental lab recommendations for partial dentures